-Currently, there is no data on civil registration for beneficiaries of international protection in Serbia, unless when the child is born and is issued with the birth certificate.
+Currently, there is no data on civil registration for beneficiaries of international protection in Serbia, except for children who are provided with birth certificate upon birth in Serbia.

 3. Long-term residence

 The Long-Term Residence Directive is not applicable in Serbia, and the Serbian legal framework does not recognise the institution of long-term residency.